BinkanSalaryman/Discord-Audio-Stream-Bot/README.md

 ![preview](https://i.imgur.com/lODMwHI.png)

 ## Instructions
 * Create an application with a bot user [here](https://discordapp.com/developers/applications).
-In the bot tab, copy the bot token and enable the "SERVER MEMBERS INTENT" (required to check a user issuing a command has sufficient permissions)
+In the bot tab, copy the bot token and enable the "SERVER MEMBERS INTENT" (required to check if a user issuing a command has sufficient permissions)
 * Run the bot program using **run win64.bat** or **run win32.bat** (depending on your PC's architecture; in case one doesn't work, please try the other one!)
 * In the settings tab, paste your bot token
 * In the home tab, click the big on/off button to log in to the bot user